konveyor/enhancements/enhancements/archetype-target-platforms/README.md

   - Allow an archetype to be configured with a set of target platforms that exist only for that archetype.

-  - Allow multiple migration targets to be collected together under an archetype's target platform.
+  - Allow multiple migration target labels to be collected together under an archetype's target platform.